•over 1 year ago

 And we're done!
 We now have custom bubble messages hooked into Stream.

 Replicating iOS style messages on Android is relatively simple with drawables.
-Stream makes it even simpler with it's out of the box UI Components.
+Stream makes it even simpler with it's out of the box UI Components and Android SDK.
 You can start with Stream default views and customize them or build your own.
 If you want full control, you can ignore the UI Components and use the lower level Stream libraries directly.
 It's easy to peel back the layers when you need it!

 For in-depth details you might want to check out our interactive tutorial on how to use the Stream Chat SDK for Android in-app messaging.
 You'll learn how to build everything that is required for real-time chat – typing indicators, reactions, threads, etc.

 Happy coding! 💬